 May/Burch Conservation provides hands-on conservation treatment of wall paintings, murals, and historic painted architectural finishes, on a variety of materials and substrates.
 In addition to treatments, we undertake condition assessments, conservation planning, maintenance planning, art historical and materials research, architectural paint investigations, and paint analysis.
 We consciously maintain a ‘boutique’ business model that allows us to directly control the quality of our work, and allow ourselves the personal professional satisfaction of hands-on participation.
 One or both of the Partners are always present on site to manage the work process, adding in trusted team members depending on the demands of the project.
 We further maintain best practices by participation in conferences, workshop and other training experiences, and membership in national and international conservation organizations.

-Our firm has designed and implemented numerous large and complex conservation projects for public and private entities, including the City and County of Los Angeles; the City and County of San Francisco; The State of California; Mission San Juan Capistrano, Orange County, CA; Huntington Library, Art Collection, and Botanical Gardens, San Marino, CA; University of California Los Angeles; Architectural Resources Group Conservation Services, San Francisco; and Archer School for Girls, Los Angeles.
+Our firm has designed and implemented numerous large and complex conservation projects for public and private entities, including the City and County of Los Angeles; the City and County of San Francisco; The City of Santa Monica; The City of West Hollywood; The State of California; Mission San Juan Capistrano, Orange County, CA; Huntington Library, Art Collection, and Botanical Gardens, San Marino, CA; University of California Los Angeles; Architectural Resources Group Conservation Services, San Francisco; and Archer School for Girls, Los Angeles.
 We routinely work with architects, artists, curators, framers, fine-art shippers, and museum staff in the planning and implementation of conservation projects.
 We also enjoy taking on smaller projects, as well as limited pro bono work in our local communities.

-Debra has an MFA in Painting and received conservation training through apprenticeships with prominent conservators in Los Angeles and Italy.
-She has been in private practice in Los Angeles since 2000, with a total of 29 years of experience in the field.
+Debra has a Graduate Certificate in Historic Preservation from the University of Southern California, and an MFA in painting from Massachusetts College of Art.
+She received conservation training through apprenticeships with prominent conservators in Los Angeles and Italy.
+She has been in private practice in Los Angeles since 2000, with over 30 years of experience in the field.

-Rachel received a Post-graduate diploma in the Conservation of Wall Paintings (MA) from the Courtauld Institute of Art, University of London, UK, and has 20 years of experience in the conservation of wall paintings and early plasters.
+Rachel received a Post-graduate diploma in the Conservation of Wall Paintings (MA) from the Courtauld Institute of Art, University of London, UK, and has over 25 years of experience in the conservation of wall paintings and early plasters.